css-javascript-toolbox/cjte-black-white-image-effect/readme.txt

 This CJT extension plugin can easily convert any coloured image into a greyscale image.

 == Description ==
-Transforms images into greyscale colours, and then changes them back to full colour on mouse-over.
+This [CJT Plugin](http://wordpress.org/plugins/css-javascript-toolbox/) script extension transforms images into greyscale colours, and then changes them back to full colour on mouse-over.
 A setting can be changed to invert the effect so a colour image turns to greyscale on mouse-over.
 Includes a setting to tweak the transition effect speed.
 Uses the HTML5 canvas tag and a fallback for the older dinosaur browsers.

 This extension is currently in BETA and the settings form is a little technical.
 In the next release, we will make this much simpler and user-friendly.
 More parameters will also be added later.